dalmo1991/superflexPy/doc/popular_models.rst

 Flux aggregator
 ***************

-The flux aggregator can be implemented extending a :code:`BaseElement`
+The flux aggregator can be implemented by extending a :code:`BaseElement`

 .. literalinclude:: popular_models_code.py
    :language: python